Superfluids in expanding backgrounds and attractor times: Gubser Flow

 \subsection{Results}

 Unlike the Bjorken superfluid discussed above and in \cite{Mitra:2020hbj}, the evolution of the Gubser superfluid experiences similar evolution if the system is initialized in the unbroken phase $T_0>T_c$ or the broken phase $T_0<T_c$.
 In both phases, the system in the intermediate de Sitter time ($\rho = 0$) evolves to the hydro-like behaviour followed by the formation of condensate in the final state as shown in Fig.~\ref{Fig:gubser_solution}.
 Moreover, we observe that the evolution of the system depends on the ratio $C_\eta/C_{\tau_\pi}$ for a fixed $C_{\kappa_1}$, dividing the evolution into four or five distinct regions, which we labelled \textbf{I-V} in Fig.~\ref{Fig:gubser_chi}.
 The richness of the dynamics in the Gubser superfluid flow is due in part to the interplay between the condensate and the anisotropy's evolution per the MIS formalism, which leads to a set of nonlinear equations \eqref{Eq:TEq1} and \eqref{Eq:ChiEq}.
+We further show in Fig.~\ref{Fig:gubser_att} that for a variety of initial conditions, the system enters an attractor regime for intermediate times, before exiting due to the effect of the condensate.
+This is analogous to the situation described in the superfluid Bjorken flow in the previous section.

 The region \textbf{I} represents the initial state, which is non-universal.
-The regions \textbf{II} and \textbf{V} are similar to the Bjorken case where \textbf{II} correspond to the inviscid hydrodynamics and \textbf{V} is the final state of the system when the condensate has been formed.
+The regions \textbf{II} and \textbf{V} are similar to the Bjorken case where \textbf{II} corresponds to inviscid hydrodynamics and \textbf{V} is the final state of the system when the condensate has been formed.
 The new regimes \textbf{III} and \textbf{IV} emerge due to the nonlinear set of differential equations and depend on the ratio of $C_\eta/C_{\tau_\pi}$.
 It is important to note that requiring a causal evolution sets an upper bound to the ratio $C_\eta/C_{\tau_\pi}$ \cite{romatschke2019relativistic}

 Furthermore, the condensate's dependence on the damping parameter $C_{\kappa_1}$ plays a crucial role in determining the timescale over which each region is spanned and the condensate's evolution to the final region \textbf{V}.
 We first discuss in details the behaviour of the system in each of the regimes for fixed $C_{\kappa_1}$.
 Afterwards, we will turn our attention to the consequences of $C_{\kappa_1}$ dependence on these regions and the condensate.